call-me-anything-you-want/Curling_DQN/README.md

-This folder contains all the code needed to train and visualize DQN networks in a curling environment.
+This repo contains all the code needed to train and visualize DQN networks in a curling environment.

 # Installation
 Create your conda environment and install the libraries in requirements.txt.
 Python 3.10 is recommended.